 For those interested in entering the imported food product industry, Gentlemen Marketing Agency has prepared this overview of the shopping habits of Chinese consumers.
 It is based on market research conducted with 196 Chinese shoppers from a variety of demographic backgrounds.

-1. General food purchasing behaviour
+1. General food purchasing behavior

 1.1 How are consumers researching food products

 As with most things in China, the internet is the main source of information when it comes to Chinese consumers researching food brands.
-Nearly two thirds of respondents said they checked Baidu (China’s Google) for information on food brands before purchasing a product.
+Nearly two-thirds of respondents said they checked Baidu (China’s Google) for information on food brands before purchasing a product.
 Family and friends represented the second most popular source of information.

 Results for newspapers and magazines are low as expected.
 Print media advertising is not a primary marketing avenue for food in China as it is costly and difficult to measure.

 In this section, age did not play an important factor in results with similar results across all age groups.
-The one area where age did play a factor worth considering is in the 25 -34 age group where they are more likely to be strongly influenced by word of mouth referrals from friends or family or through social media.
+The one area where age did play a factor worth considering is in the 25 -34 age group where they are more likely to be strongly influenced by word-of-mouth referrals from friends or family or through social media.